-The immediate area has mile after mile of vineyards and crops such as sunflowers and maize - the colours of the fields can be striking.
-The grapes in the area are used to make both Cognac and Pineau des Charentes, the local (delicious) aperitif.
-This is a fortified wine, vin de liqueur, blended with slightly fermented grape must and Cognac.
-Pineau is served chilled (8 to 10 °C) in a tulip shaped glass (like the sherry glass).
+The immediate area has mile after mile of vineyards and crops such as sunflowers, wheat and maize - the colours of the fields can be striking.
+The grapes in the area are used to make Cognac, Pineau des Charentes, the local (delicious) aperitif and Charentais wine.
+Pineau des Charentes is a fortified wine, vin de liqueur, blended with slightly fermented grape must and Cognac.
+It is served chilled (8 to 10 °C) in a tulip shaped glass (like the sherry glass).
 (See magazine article at the bottom of this page).
-As for Cognac, we are on the edge of the Petit Champagne area - see map.
+As for Cognac, we are on the edge of the Petite Champagne area - see map.

 The area is rich with historic towns, villages and places of cultural interest.
 Some of these (eg Cognac, Bordeaux) are household names.
 Others (Jonzac, Angouleme) might not be quite so well known but are just as worthy of a visit, if you can tear yourself away from the relaxing garden.
 The roads in this part of France are much quieter than in England, so far less stressful and if the GPS says it should take 45 minutes to get somewhere, it probably WILL take only that amount of time.

 Barzieux is our lovely, local market town and is typically French and very friendly.
 Make sure you walk around the old town to admire the typical, local white-stone buildings which cluster in the shadow of the church.
 The town is best known for the Chateau de Barbezieux, an imposing 15th century castle which now houses the Barbezieux tourist office.
 (Barbezieux has two large supermarkets, both of which are very well-stocked, plus other useful commerce - banks, vets etc).

 Les Jardins du Chaigne (Gardens), Touzac (16120): 20 minutes http://www.jardinsduchaigne.com/?-Chemin-d-eau